dantcacenco/my-dashboard-app/MASTER_WORKING_SESSION.md

 // Boss sees: Full system, financials, all jobs
 // Technician sees: Assigned jobs only, no financials, time tracking
 ```

+### 5. Job Creation Rules
+- Jobs can be created from any proposal (regardless of status)
+- One job per proposal maximum (prevents duplicates)
+- If job is deleted, proposal can create new job
+- Database checks for existing job before allowing creation

 ## 💡 CRITICAL PATTERNS & RULES